Philip Shanahan – Technician – Editing/Motion Graphics

-As a filmmaker, He has made many multi-award winning shorts including ‘Chicken’, ‘Dream Kitchen’ and ‘A Ferret Called Mickey’.
+As a filmmaker, he has made many multi-award-winning short films including ‘Chicken’, ‘Dream Kitchen’ and ‘A Ferret Called Mickey’.
 He’s had been nominated for a Palme d’Or at Cannes and a Berlin Bear.
 ‘Monged’ a feature he co-wrote with Gary Duggan premiered in 2015.
 His films have been presented in official selection at over a hundred and fifty international film festivals.
-They have been screened by top broadcasters including Film Four, PBS, Canal+ and been released on DVD and theatrically in Europe, the US and beyond.
+They have been screened by top broadcasters and released on DVD, VOD and theatrically in Europe, the US and beyond.

 Awards will be made in the following categories: